Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical Review

 A Review of the Voigtländer Nokton Vintage Line 28mm f/1.5 Aspherical on the Nikon Zf and Leica SL2-S

-I used Canon EF 16-35mm zoom lenses in various iterations to cover the 28mm focal length for years.
-Recently I have mostly used a combination of 40mm, 35mm, and 21mm full-frame equivalent primes to cover wide-angle photography.
+For years, I used Canon EF 16-35mm zoom lenses in various iterations to cover the 28mm focal length.
+Recently, I have mainly used a combination of 40mm, 35mm, and 21mm full-frame equivalent primes for wide-angle photography.

 I had the Viltrox AF 28mm f/1.8 Z for a short stint but have become a fan of using manual focus lenses with my Nikon Zf.
 With that said, I almost bought the Nikkor 28mm f/2.8 SE before a Mexico trip in December, but it was sold out then.

-Last, I tried it on two cameras, the Nikon Zf and Leica SL2-S, and wanted to see any earth-shaking differences.
+Last, I tried it on two cameras, the Nikon Zf and Leica SL2-S, to see if there were any earth-shaking differences.

 Introduction

-At the time this review was last updated, the Nokton 28mm f/1.5 retailed for $999.00 for a type 1 lens and $1,049.00 for a type 2.
-It is the most expensive in this trio of 28mm lenses.
-It is also the largest and heaviest although these are all very compact lenses in my book.
+When this review was last updated, the Nokton 28mm f/1.5 was $999.00 for a type 1 lens and $1,049.00 for a type 2 lens.
+It is the most expensive lens in this trio, and it is also the largest and heaviest, although, in my book, these are all very compact lenses.

 Handling and Build Quality

-The LH-6 lens hood (sold separately for $69.00) had me challenged for a second.
+The LH-6 lens hood (sold separately for $69.00) challenged me for a second.
 I attached it without any issue but couldn’t get it off again.
-You have to gently push it in and then turn counterclockwise to detach it.
+You must gently push it in and then turn counterclockwise to detach it.

-I briefly tried the Ultron 28mm f/2 II on my Nikon Zf but found it to be too small when mounted on this camera.
+I briefly tried the Ultron 28mm f/2 II on my Nikon Zf but found it too small when mounted on this camera.

 The Nokton 28mm f/1.5 has the benefit of having a focus lever as well as room for a “normal” focus ring, meaning you focus the lens as you would with a range finder camera, or if you are used to conventional lenses, there is room on the lens barrel to focus the lens as you would without the focus lever.

 I have yet to try the Colar-Scopar 28mm f/2.8.
-This is a very nimble lens at a mere 3.7 oz / 106 g which would make for an extremely compact setup that many Leica M camera users will appreciate.
+This is a very nimble lens at a mere 3.7 oz / 106 g, making for a compact setup that many Leica M camera users will appreciate.

 Choosing between the three Voigtländer 28mm lenses will depend on your need for speed, your preference for size/weight/bulk, and the camera you use will also play a role in your decision.